sulenchy/SearchResearch/README.md

-# Vertical-Search-Engine-For-School-Research
+# Search Research

-A vertical search engine for students who want to apply for postgraduate research studies and look for potential supervisors at a UK university(Imperial, lancaster and coventry university)
+This is a vertical search engine for students who want to apply for postgraduate research studies and look for potential supervisors at a UK university(Imperial, lancaster and coventry university)

 ### Prerequisites